raksha-rane/Dermalyze/frontend/README.md

 - The classify call refreshes tokens if expiry is within 60 seconds.
 - Supabase auth state is stored in `window.sessionStorage` (session ends on browser/tab close).
 - Idle session guard: warning around 28 minutes inactivity, sign-out around 30 minutes inactivity on protected routes.
+- Result exports and certain UI features may be restricted based on image quality flags (e.g., blur, exposure) and model uncertainty.
 - Analysis images are encrypted client-side before upload.
 The encryption key is stored locally on the client device, so encrypted images can only be decrypted on devices that hold the same key.

 ## Backend Contract